hexchat/documentation/script_python.rst

 .. module:: hexchat

-xchat module
+hexchat module
 ------------

-The xchat module is your passport to every HexChat functionality offered by the Python plugin interface.
+The hexchat module is your passport to every HexChat functionality offered by the Python plugin interface.
 Here's a simple example:

 .. code-block:: python